Easy Book Club Snack Ideas: Pride & Prejudice

 Cheese, salami, and crackers are really one of the easiest and best book club snacks out there.
 If you’re willing to spend some time reading flavor descriptions, this idea will work on every single book you ever read for book club!

-If you want to use my printable for the Pride and Prejudice characters, you can download it by leaving your email in the form below.
-If you are on a mobile device, click here to see the form.
+If you want to use my printable for the Pride and Prejudice characters, you can download it by leaving your email in the form at the end of this post.

 For great entertaining solutions, look for Breton® Gluten Free Crackers at your local Walmart. *Not all products available in all stores.